pulumi/pulumi-hugo/themes/default/content/templates/container-service/aws/index.md

 : Specifies the amount of memory to use with each task or each container within a task.
 Defaults to 128.

 image
-: The container image that is used to build the application.
+: Specifies the location of the dockerfile used to build the container image that is run.
 Defaults to the dockerfile in the `app` folder.

 All of these settings are optional and may be adjusted either by editing the stack configuration file directly (by default, `Pulumi.dev.yaml`) or by changing their values with [`pulumi config set`]({{< relref "/docs/reference/cli/pulumi_config_set" >}}) as shown below.